How Nabu Evaluates Research

 Cite as: Nabu Science (2026).
 Nabu Evaluation Framework v1.0. nabu.science/methodology

-Nabu evaluates research papers on intrinsic merit — quality, reliability, and likely impact — benchmarked against the published standard in the paper’s field.
-Not on publication venue, citation count, or other proxies.
+Nabu evaluates research papers on intrinsic merit - Quality, Reliability, and Impact Potential - benchmarked against the standard in the paper’s field and methodology type.
+It evaluates blinded to publication venue, citation count, or other proxies.

-Quality is scored against the 4C framework (Contribution, Craft, Clarity, Context) by three blinded AI-Human hybrid reviewers per paper, with adjudicated scoring and documented rationale per component.
-A separate Reliability rating (Red / Amber / Green) flags concerns — methodological, statistical, or evidentiary — that could change how the findings should be interpreted, based on what’s reported in the paper.
-A separate Impact Potential score captures likely real-world significance.
+Quality is scored against the 4C framework (Contribution, Craft, Clarity, Context) by blinded AI-Human hybrid reviewers per paper, with adjudicated scoring and documented rationale per component.
+A separate Reliability rating (Red / Amber / Green) flags concerns - methodological, statistical, or post-publication - that could change how the findings should be interpreted.
+A separate Impact Potential score captures likely real-world significance and translation.
 The three signals are never blended.

 The framework is rubric-driven by design: explicit criteria, field-specific calibration anchors, and component-level scoring keep AI judgments evidence-bound and surface insufficient-information cases rather than guessing through them.